pvdz/zeparser3/tests/testcases/parser/regexes/named_capturing_groups/non_bmp_unicode_long_escaped_with_uflag/idrest_group_name_dupe_check_rhs.md

 `````
 throws: Tokenizer error!
-    The es6 long unicode escape is only valid with u-flag; Found "es6" unicode escape in regex ident, which is only valid with u-flag in regex; An escape that might be part of an identifier cannot be anything else so if it is invalid it must be an error
+    Regex: The es6 long unicode escape is only valid with u-flag; Found "es6" unicode escape in regex ident, which is only valid with u-flag in regex; An escape that might be part of an identifier cannot be anything else so if it is invalid it must be an error

 /(?<abc\u{1D7D0}def>foo\k<abc\uDFD0def>)/u
 ^------- error